List of Dhruva supporting characters

-Super Commando Dhruva titles have featured a long list of secondary supporting characters over the years that includes friends, foes, family, love interests and at times other Raj comics superheroes in crossovers.
+The list of secondary supporting characters that includes friends, foes, family, love interests and at times other Raj comics superheroes in crossovers.
 The first major recurring supporting character introduced in the Dhruva series was his foster father, I. G. Rajan Mehra, in Dhruva's debut title.
 A couple of issues later, Chandika—arguably the most important and popular side character not only in the Dhruva series but in the entire Raj Comics universe—was introduced.
 At times, Dhruva has appeared alongside other Raj Comics superheroes in multi-hero crossovers.Dhruva also has a well known rogues gallery full of an assortment of supervillains including Grand Master Robo, Chandakaal, and Mahamanav.

 Family

 This section enlists characters who are either related to Dhruva (blood relatives/foster relatives) or are very close to him.

 Immediate family

 Following is the list of Dhruva's blood relatives.